nicolodiamante/dispatch/README.md

 Release Highlights:

-- Integrated the ChatGPT-4-Turbo model, combining GPT-4's advanced reasoning with enhanced processing speed for quicker, more efficient responses, also added the ChatGPT-3.5-Turbo-1106 variant, which offers an upgraded performance on the 3.5-Turbo model for scenarios requiring incremental improvements in response quality while maintaining high efficiency and speed.
+- Models Integrations: Integrated the ChatGPT-4-Turbo model, combining GPT-4's advanced reasoning with enhanced processing speed for quicker, more efficient responses, also added the ChatGPT-3.5-Turbo-1106 variant, which offers an upgraded performance on the 3.5-Turbo model for scenarios requiring incremental improvements in response quality while maintaining high efficiency and speed.

 - Prompt Output Enhancement: Improved the prompt's output for more human-like interactions, ensuring users receive more valuable and relevant information.